 • After applicants file their documents, processing times can vary but generally take 18 to 24 months.
 Approval is subject to ministerial discretion.

-Citizenship through naturalization refers to the process through which an individual acquires citizenship of a country by meeting the legal requirements for acquired citizenship set by that country, typically involving residency, language proficiency, and passing a citizenship test.
+Citizenship by naturalization is the legal process through which a foreign national becomes a citizen of a country after meeting specific criteria, such as residency, language proficiency, and passing a citizenship or civics test.

 Is naturalization the same as citizenship?